GiovaneBarreiraArc/RxSandboxBinder/Readme.md

-# Container View Controller
+# Bind MVVM
-An example of container view controller, using two childs view controller and a segmented control.
+An example using a generic class to do data binding between view model and view controller.